 Your employer should have given you information about their grievance procedures, which you should try to follow.
-This would normally be in the Company Handbook, a manual, your contrract, or an online portal.
+This would normally be in the Company Handbook, a manual, your contract, or an online portal.
 If there isn't a formal procedure, you can follow Acas guidance, which sets out the standards of fairness and reasonable behaviour that both sides should follow when there is a dispute.

 The information below is the most normal route that you would be expected to follow.